ChrisMD

-Christopher Michael Dixon (born 10 June 1996), better known as ChrisMD, is a YouTuber and Internet personality from Jersey.
+Christopher Michael Dixon (born 10 June 1996), better known as ChrisMD, is a YouTuber, Internet personality and amateur football player from Jersey.
 He produces videos on FIFA gameplay, football, and vlog style content.
-As of October 2025, his main YouTube channel has over 6.3 million subscribers and 1.681 billion video views.
+As of April 2026, his main YouTube channel has over 6.3 million subscribers and 1.713 billion video views.
 He is the most-subscribed YouTuber from Jersey, Channel Islands.

 Early life

 Christopher Michael Dixon was born on 10 June 1996 in Jersey, Channel Islands.
 He grew up in St John, Jersey.
 He attended Victoria College.

 Career

 Dixon created his YouTube account, ChrisMD, in July 2010 and started uploading FIFA 12 gameplay content.
-During his early YouTube years, he predominantly uploaded FIFA pack opening videos.
+During his early YouTube years, he predominantly uploaded FIFA pack opening videos, as was popular at the time.
+However, he set himself apart from other FIFA-centric YouTubers by creating a number of series with bespoke rules across various Ultimate Teams.
+These included 'Ronaldinho's Recruitment' on FIFA 15 and 'The Ultimate Team' on FIFA 16.
+In more recent years, his content has branched out from FIFA into more general football and IRL content.
+These videos often feature a recurring cast of fellow YouTubers W2S, WillNE, and Stephen Tries.

 In 2020, Dixon uploaded a video titled "I Trained for 3 Months to Run as Fast as Kylian Mbappé", in which he spent three months training to run as fast as French footballer and then Paris Saint-Germain forward Kylian Mbappé, who is the fastest footballer in the world with a top speed of 36 km/h, according to French newspaper Le Figaro.

 In May 2020, Dixon went viral after he uploaded a YouTube video titled "My Cat and I Fooled the World", in which he tricked several news programmes, such as The Late Late Show with James Corden, Good Morning America, and more, into thinking that his cat is a goalkeeper cat.
 He explained that the reason he made the video was because he wanted to make a point about how much artificial content there is on the social media platform.

 In November 2022, Dixon participated in a YouTube video challenge by American YouTuber MrBeast titled "Last To Take Hand Off Jet, Keeps It!".

 In April 2023, Dixon appeared in episode 13 of the 2022/23 BBC television quiz show Mastermind as one of the master minds, where his specialist subject were "British Birds of Prey".

 In February 2024, Dixon appeared in Sky Sports's Saturday Social programme.